MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machines.md

 ## Switch from gateways to direct connectivity

 > [!IMPORTANT]
-> Gateways for desktop flows are now deprecated except for China region.
+> Gateways for desktop flows are now deprecated except for China regions.
 Switch to our machine-management capabilities.

 You can easily switch to direct connectivity by changing the desktop flow connection and using one with the **directly to machine** option.